Why b2b content doesn’t have to be boring…

 On the debit side, there’s also a fair amount of evidence suggesting that the percentage of people who don’t finish an article before sharing is very high.
 A 2016 study showed that as many as 60% of articles are shared based only on headlines.
 That’s great news if you want shares (and are good at coming up with compelling headlines) but not so good if you want people to read your words and properly engage with them.

 I personally think the last thing that b2b content creators need to be advised to do is to write more.
 This is largely because quite often b2b content has a tendency to be, well, a little on the dull side, and by adding more words you are reducing the chance of people actually reading to the end.

-Creating engaging b2b content is one of the issues that the CMA is going to tackle at the Bigger B2B Breakfast, a full morning conference analysing the key trends affecting B2B Content Marketing in 2019.
+Creating engaging b2b content is one of the issues that the CMA is going to tackle at the B2B Content Breakfast on 28th August.
 In b2b circles, there are so many issues, from creating effective strategies through to tech-driven tools and content’s relationship with other parts of marketing to discuss, to discuss that we really need more time.
 In the meantime here are a few examples of things b2b marketers can do to make their content engaging.

 1. Double down on thought leadership

 Everyone loves reading about the future of their particular niche, especially if there is disruptive change on the horizon.
 So creating future gazing articles is a fantastic way of delivering content that is thought provoking and engaging.
 The key is to be super smart about how much you brag about your company (or worse your own role) and what it does.
 If your article is too rooted in your contribution you might find a lot of our readers won’t ever make it to the end.
 Weave your insights in subtly, preferably backed with data.
 And keep the case studies to a minimum.

 2. Take a contrarian perspective